sanyacastor/sam-hopkins-11ty/src/projects/nrb-dstrbtd.md

 ---
 id: vDbPeVO3j1xeydEABqaBw
 title: NRB DSTRBTD
+customTitle: Nairobi Distributed - Introduction (excerpt)
 dates: "2024"
 link: https///www.iwalewabooks.com/product-page/nrb-dstrbtd
 collaborators: ""
 cardDescription: An artist book which untangles political narratives of ethnic identity from the way in which identities are experienced in day to day life
+previewDescription: >-
-previewDescription: "Nairobi Distributed is book which tries to disentangle political narratives of ethnic identity from the way in which identities are actually experienced, performed and practised in day to day life.
+  Nairobi Distributed is book which tries to disentangle political narratives of ethnic identity from the way in which identities are actually experienced, performed and practised in day to day life.
 I approach the question indirectly, through critically reflecting on a number of collaborative art projects in Eastlands, Nairobi.

-To abbreviate a complex
-  situation: politicians in Kenya instrumentalise ethnic identity to encourage political allegiances along ethnic lines.
+  To abbreviate a complex situation: politicians in Kenya instrumentalise ethnic identity to encourage political allegiances along ethnic lines.
 This flattened version of belonging bears little relationship to the complexity of Kenyan lives.
 Nevertheless, as identity is a powerful sentiment and because ethnicity is a fundamental element of being Kenyan, politicians have established a dominant narrative in which ethnicity and identity are flattened into one another.

   In this context, telling stories that reveal multiple Kenyan identities is a vital political act; it chips away at a corrosive political rhetoric.
 Alongside a constellation of artists, scholars and activists, I have co-developed projects in Nairobi which seek to co-represent counter-narratives of Kenyan identity.
 These projects, ranging from media collectives such as Slum TV (2007-) to videos projects like The Bike Gang (2015-17), testify to the ways in which young Nairobians constantly engage in changing and overlapping identities.

-Nairobi Distributed reflects on this practice, exploring the significance of performance, Sheng (the slang of Nairobi) and Nairobi’s decentralised networks (matatus, video booths and bazes) in the construction of belonging among young Nairobians. -- Thanks to: La Villa Hermosa (Design) Iwalewabooks (Publisher) Twaweza Communications (Co-publisher) Wangui Kimari (Editor) Marian Nur Goni (Editor) Supported by: Kunststiftung NRW, Kunsthochschule für Medien Köln"
+  Nairobi Distributed reflects on this practice, exploring the significance of performance, Sheng (the slang of Nairobi) and Nairobi’s decentralised networks (matatus, video booths and bazes) in the construction of belonging among young Nairobians.

+  Thanks to: La Villa Hermosa (Design) Iwalewabooks (Publisher) Twaweza Communications (Co-publisher) Wangui Kimari (Editor) Marian Nur Goni (Editor).
+Supported by: Kunststiftung NRW, Kunsthochschule für Medien Köln
+PDF File: /assets/03_nairobi-re-distributed_project-page.pdf
+relatedProjects:
+  - 97qYsNwiTFwI5P4S8EAdD
+  - -8VYchZd-I5VXQtBA3dDx
+  - wxByk7jRApqwSRnDclD7v
 ---
-## Nairobi Distributed - Introduction (excerpt)

-A Prelude
+#### A Prelude

 Sometime in early 2013 I was walking home along State House Road.
 It was late afternoon and the traffic was heavy.
 I walked uphill past the YMCA, past the University of Nairobi and as I neared the corner of Arboretum Drive I passed a small lane on my right, where a number of Bodaboda drivers waited with their motorbikes.
 I nodded a greeting and carried on walking, but out of the corner of my eye I noticed that one of the drivers was wearing a new vest.
 It was red, and on the back was written "DNA ni TNA".
 It took me a few steps to decipher the letters; it was a new political slogan.
 TNA stood for The National Alliance, a newly-branded political party in Kenya which brought together the former rivals William Ruto and Uhuru Kenyatta.
 And DNA is, well DNA, the building blocks of our genetic code.